cloudspannerecosystem/liquibase-spanner/README.md

 ### Unsupported Spanner Features

-There are a number of features that Spanner does not have such as views and stored procedures.
+There are a number of features that Spanner does not have such as sequences and stored procedures.
 The Liquibase extension will throw an exception during analysis of the changeSet in most cases, but not all.
 For example, a DELETE without a WHERE clause will fail in Spanner but not in the Liquibase extension.